NKI-GCF/xcalibr/README.md

 A wrapper bash script can be used to call the different tools in the package.
 ```
 xcalibr hash
-xcalibr analyz
+xcalibr analyze
 xcalibr extract
 xcalibr reduce
 ```

 ### hash
-Run hash on a fastq file.
+Run hash on a FastQ file.
 This file may be gzipped.
-Hash also reads from STDIN if no filename is provided.
+Hash also reads (uncompressed FastQ) from STDIN if no filename is provided.

-### analyzehash
+### analyze
 Use analyzehash to debug the input data.
 It will print a summary table given de hash file and a range.
 You can use is to check constant parts or get a simple overview when relatively few barcodes have been sequenced.